 Home insurance rates vary wildly, and comparison shopping is the only way to ensure you get the best deal.
 Collect quotes from as many providers as you can and select the one that offers you the best value.

 Mortgage insurance covers your mortgage repayments should you die prematurely.
 Having said that, it is usually more expensive than term life insurance, so seriously consider term life insurance for mortgage protection, instead.
-However, if you find mortgage insurance works best in your situation, use the listed tips to cut down on insurance costs while still being protected.
+However, if you find mortgage payoff insurance works best in your situation, use the listed tips to cut down on insurance costs while still being protected.